Carbon capture and storage (CCS) process

 Fort McMurray

-An approximately 400-kilometre line will connect 20 production facilities to the storage hub following existing pipeline rights-of-way wherever possible to minimize land disturbance.
+An approximately 400-kilometre line could connect up to 20 production facilities to the storage hub.

 Storage